simple12360/esp-test-tools-forked/docs/en/development_stage/rf_test_items/ble_dtm_test.rst

 Appendix
 ----------------

-This appendix is primarily used to explain the power levels of {IDF_TARGET_NAME} and the corresponding target power, for RF debugging or testing reference.
+This appendix provides the mapping of power levels and target power of {IDF_TARGET_NAME} for RF debugging or testing reference.

 .. only:: esp32

-  .. list-table:: {IDF_TARGET_NAME} Bluetooth/Bluetooth LE Transmit Power Level
+  .. list-table:: {IDF_TARGET_NAME} Bluetooth/Bluetooth LE Transmit Power Levels
     :widths: 40 60

     * - Power Level